rcolyer/runvenv/README.md

-# autovenv
+# runvenv

-The primary purpose of autovenv is to solve the problem of launching executable python scripts within a named environment using the shebang system of Unix-like systems.
+The primary purpose of runvenv is to solve the problem of launching executable python scripts within a named environment using the shebang system of Unix-like systems.
 For example:

 `testscript.py:`
 ```
-#!/usr/bin/autovenv myscriptenv
+#!/usr/bin/runvenv myscriptenv

 import sys
 print(sys.executable)
 ```

-With the above script marked as an executable file, a Unix-like system will execute "`/usr/bin/autovenv myscriptenv testscript.py`".
-Then autovenv will look in its search path for the environment named `myscriptenv`, find the python executable within that environment, and execute `testscript.py` with it.
+With the above script marked as an executable file, a Unix-like system will execute "`/usr/bin/runvenv myscriptenv testscript.py`".
+Then runvenv will look in its search path for the environment named `myscriptenv`, find the python executable within that environment, and execute `testscript.py` with it.

 ## Search path

-When invoked, autovenv will look for venv or conda python environments with the given name in the following order, silently skipping over options which do not exist:
+When invoked, runvenv will look for venv or conda python environments with the given name in the following order, silently skipping over options which do not exist:

 1. In the realpath directory in which the script is located.
 2. In `~/.venv/`